Naresh Kanodia: Personal life

 He married Ratan Kanodia and they had two sons, Hitu Kanodia and Suraj Kanodia.
 Hitu Kanodia is also an actor and politician.
 His brother Mahesh Kanodia was a Gujarati musician, singer and politician.

 He died on 27 October 2020, at U. N. Mehta Institute of Cardiology and Research Centre in Ahmedabad of COVID-19 during the COVID-19 pandemic in India, two days after his elder brother Mahesh.

+Recognition

+Kanodia was posthumously awarded Padma Shri in 2021.